 - Gym memberships and other perks.

-What does Medicare not cover?
+What doesn’t Medicare cover?

-Depending on the path one chooses, Medicare may not cover the following;
+Medicare may not cover the following items;

 - Long Term Care / Custodial Care